 It helps to establish a dedicated workspace at home to remain productive.
 A spare bedroom or basement can be converted into a home office that’s used each Friday.
 During the rest of the week, it might motivate your spouse/partner to work from home, or you make some money freelancing.
 It’s also a perfect homework and study area for the kids.

-DON’T tell yourself that you have time to surf the web or visit your social media profile.
+DON’T tell yourself that you have time to surf the web or visit your social media profile to try and get more likes on Instagram.
 You don’t want the boss to learn that you’re on personal sites when you should be busy.
 Avoid making phone calls or doing chores when you should be working.
 Don’t make yourself available for visits from family and friends.
 They should respect the fact that you’re working.

 If you’re out of coffee and have a bad case of “depresso”, it’s understandable that you have to run out and get some caffeine.
 In that case, you are allowed to leave your home office for 15 minutes.
 In all other situations, running out to the store during work hours might be a mistake.
 What if you run into a client or a business partner?
 What if your boss calls with new priorities or urgent questions?
 Don’t leave the house looking unwashed and sloppy, wearing flip-flops and old clothes.
 Also, don’t go anywhere without your smartphone.